 Desertion must meet certain criteria, and, like adultery, is a difficult path to a divorce.
 There are different laws on this, but in most cases, you have to prove the defendant has left home for a certain period of time, like 7 years, without the agreement of the spouse.

 Related Reading: 10 Things To Do When You Are Thinking About Divorce

 If one of the person is addicted to either drugs or alcohol, it gives rise to other issues, like psychological problems, heated arguments, financial problems and physical abuse, etc. in a marriage.
 Ultimately, the marriage ends because of this drug or alcohol use.

 This list covered some of the major causes of divorce.
 However, it is not an exhaustive list by any means.
-Individuals differ and therefore there may be many reasons for divorce which you might not even fathom.
+Individuals differ, no two relationships are alike, just as no two solutions are alike.
+There may be many more reasons for divorce which you might not even fathom.

 It is normal to go through rough patches in your married life, but you must try to work your way through them.
 Do not take a hasty decision when it comes to ending your married life.
 Little everyday things can go a long way saving a marriage.
 Try to solve married life issues and learn to live a satisfied and blissful life.
 Nurture your married life with all the love and care.
 Good luck!